GunnJerkens/wp-boilerplate/README.md

 will insert a fresh set of salts from the WordPress API and checkout WordPress to the latest stable version.

+*Once you have completed the init script, make sure to set the gj-boilerplate theme to active, activate included plugins, and set your permalinks.

 To change WordPress versions use:

 ```